Santorini in October 2026: Crowds, Weather & Why It’s the Best Kept Secret

 Hiking — The Best Month of the Year

-The caldera trail from Oia to Fira is at its finest in October.
-The brutal summer heat is gone, the path is mostly empty, and the light on the cliffs in the morning is extraordinary.
-Plan for 3–4 hours at a comfortable pace.
-Carry water and wear proper shoes — the trail is rocky in places.
-The reward: the most spectacular coastal walk in Europe, almost entirely to yourself.
+The caldera trail from Oia to Fira is at its absolute best in October.
+The punishing summer heat is gone, the path is nearly empty, and the morning light on the cliffs does things that are genuinely hard to describe without sounding like a brochure.
+Budget 3–4 hours at a comfortable pace.
+Bring water, wear proper shoes — the trail gets rocky — and expect to feel like you have one of Europe’s most spectacular coastal walks entirely to yourself.
+Because you basically do.

-The path up to Ancient Thera — the Mesavouno mountain ruins above Kamari — is equally spectacular in October.
-The archaeological site opens at sunrise and you’ll likely be the only person there for the first hour.
+The path up to Ancient Thera on the Mesavouno ridge above Kamari is worth it too.
+The archaeological site opens at sunrise, and for the first hour you’ll almost certainly be alone up there.

 Photography

-October light in Santorini is genuinely extraordinary.
-The angle of the sun creates long golden shadows across the caldera cliffs from early afternoon.
-Clouds, rare in summer, occasionally appear and create dramatic skies — particularly towards the end of the month.
-Photographers who plan Santorini trips specifically for photography consistently choose October over any summer month.
+October light in Santorini is something else.
+The sun sits lower, casting long golden shadows across the caldera cliffs from early afternoon onwards.
+Clouds — rare all summer — occasionally appear late in the month and build dramatic skies above the water.
+Photographers who plan trips specifically around Santorini photography choose October consistently over any summer month.
+That’s not an accident.

-Oia’s sunset without the crowd is a different experience entirely.
-Arrive 45 minutes before sunset, find your spot, and stay for 20 minutes after — the afterglow on the caldera in October is often more beautiful than the sunset itself.
+The Oia sunset without the crowd is a genuinely different experience.
+Get there 45 minutes early, claim your spot, and stay 20 minutes after it drops below the horizon — the afterglow on the caldera in October is often more beautiful than the sunset itself.

 Wine Tours and Tastings

 Post-harvest, October is prime wine season.
-The wineries are relaxed, the wine is fresh, and the island’s volcanic wine story can finally be heard properly over a long tasting rather than rushed through with a summer tour group.
-Pair a winery visit with the caldera sunset for an October evening that costs a fraction of an August equivalent.
+The wineries are relaxed, the wine is fresh off the press, and the island’s volcanic wine story can finally be told properly over a long, unhurried tasting rather than speed-run with a summer tour group.
+Pair a winery visit with the caldera sunset and you’ve got an October evening that costs a fraction of the August equivalent.

 Exploring the Villages

-October is the ideal time to explore Santorini’s inland villages — Pyrgos, Emporio, Megalochori, and Akrotiri village — at your own pace.
-The whitewashed alleys are cool enough to walk without shade, the local kafeneions are open, and you’ll find the island’s real population going about its post-season life.
+October is genuinely the ideal time to explore Santorini’s inland villages — Pyrgos, Emporio, Megalochori, and Akrotiri village — at whatever pace you like.
+The whitewashed alleys are cool enough to walk without constantly hunting for shade, the local kafeneions are open, and you’ll find the island’s actual population getting on with post-season life.
 Pyrgos castle at sunset in October is one of Santorini’s most underrated experiences.
+Almost nobody talks about it.
+Go.

 Boat Trips

-Private boat and catamaran tours continue into October with smaller groups and calmer seas.
-The volcanic hot springs near Nea Kameni remain accessible, and a sunset catamaran in October with the caldera to yourself (almost) is genuinely special.
-Some operators offer reduced-group tours at lower prices specifically for October.
+Private boat and catamaran tours run through October with smaller groups and calmer seas.
+The volcanic hot springs near Nea Kameni are still accessible, and a sunset catamaran in October — the caldera almost entirely to yourself — is genuinely special.
+Some operators specifically offer reduced-group tours at lower prices for October.
+Worth asking about when you book.

 What Closes in October?

-Honesty matters here: October is shoulder season, and some things do start to change.
-By mid-to-late October, a few beach clubs on Perissa and Perivolos close their summer operations.
-Some smaller hotels and restaurants in outlying areas wind down.
-The ferry schedule to smaller Cyclades islands may be reduced.
+Honesty matters here: October is shoulder season, and some things do start to wind down.
+By mid-to-late October, a handful of beach clubs on Perissa and Perivolos close their summer operations.
+Some smaller hotels and restaurants in outlying areas shut up for the season.
+Ferry schedules to the smaller Cyclades islands thin out.

-However: all the main attractions remain fully open in October.
-The wineries, Akrotiri archaeological site, the major restaurants in Oia and Fira, all caldera hotels, the Fira-to-Oia cable car, boat tours, and most beaches with facilities continue operating through October and into November.
-The island is not closing — it’s just quieter.
+That said: all the main attractions remain fully open in October.
+The wineries, Akrotiri archaeological site, the major restaurants in Oia and Fira, all caldera hotels, the Fira-to-Oia cable car, boat tours, and most beaches with facilities keep running through October and into November.
+The island isn’t closing — it’s just quieter.
+That’s exactly the point.

 Is October Too Cold for Santorini?

-Not at all for the first three weeks.
-For beach holidays specifically, late October becomes less reliable than September, but October is an excellent choice for anyone whose priority is culture, wine, hiking, photography, or simply experiencing Santorini without the summer chaos.
-Pack a light jacket and a cardigan — you won’t need more than that until November.
+Not for the first three weeks, no. For pure beach holidays, late October gets less reliable than September — fair warning.
+But for anyone whose priorities are culture, wine, hiking, photography, or just experiencing Santorini without the summer chaos, October is an excellent choice.
+Pack a light jacket and a cardigan.
+You won’t need anything heavier until November.

 October vs September: Which is Better?

-September wins for beach holidays and harvest experiences.
-October wins for photography, hiking, absolute solitude, and price.
-For couples seeking a romantic Santorini without the crowds, October is arguably the best month of the year.
-For families with children who want beach time, September is safer.
-Both are dramatically better than July and August for anyone who isn’t specifically seeking the buzzing peak-season energy.
+September wins for beach time and the harvest experience itself.
+October wins for photography, hiking, near-total solitude, and price.
+For couples after a romantic Santorini trip without the crowds pressing in, October is arguably the best month on the calendar.
+Families with young kids who need proper beach time are better served by September.
+Both months are dramatically better than July and August for anyone who isn’t specifically chasing the buzzing peak-season energy — and if you are, fine, but you’ve been warned.

 Practical Information

-- Getting there: Flights continue through October, though frequency reduces in late October.
-Check schedules and book ahead — the reduced frequency can mean sold-out flights even in low season.
+- Getting there: Flights continue through October, though frequency drops in the second half of the month.
+Check schedules early and book ahead — reduced frequency means even low-season flights can sell out.

-- What to pack: Light clothes plus a mid-layer (fleece or light jacket) for evenings.
-Waterproof layer if visiting late October.
-Comfortable hiking shoes if you plan to walk the caldera.
+- What to pack: Light clothes plus a mid-layer — fleece or light jacket — for evenings.
+Bring a waterproof layer if you’re visiting late October.
+Comfortable hiking shoes if you plan to walk the caldera trail.

-- Opening hours: Some businesses shift to shorter hours in October — restaurants may not open for lunch.
-Call ahead for specific reservations.
+- Opening hours: Some businesses shift to shorter hours in October and may skip lunch service entirely.
+Call ahead for specific reservations rather than assuming summer hours still apply.

 ⛵ Ready to Book?